backdrop-contrib/core_issues/README.md

 ## Core Issues Helper

+This module is meant to make it easier for people to contribute to core issues.
+It provides various submodules, each one specific to different issue(s).

+The process roughly looks like this:

+- The person that has provided a pull request for a core issue can contribute to this project here, by creating a new submodule. (todo: add instructions for that + also a template submodule scaffold)
+- The submodule is then reviewed/approved by the maintainers of this here project (anyone can join to help out - even the person that is submitting the submodule for review), and a new release for the Core Issue Helper module is created.
+- People that want to contribute by testing pull requests can then:
+  - Install the Core Issue Helper module either in a [demo sandbox](https://backdropcms.org/demo) or on their local environment.
+  - Enable the submodule that corresponds to the issue they are contributing to.
+  - Also install the module and submodule(s) on the sandbox of the pull request of the issue they are contributing to.
-This module includes submodules that can be enabled in demo sandboxes or local environments, and then also on pull request sandboxes.
-Then you can compare the output/behavior of the submodule in the current version of Backdrop core vs. the pull request sandbox, and provide feedback on whether the problem for which the respective issue was created for is fixed by the changes in the pull request or not.
+  - Compare the output/behavior of the submodule in the current version of Backdrop core vs. the version in the pull request sandbox (which includes the changes that are meant to be fixing the issue).
+  - Provide feedback on whether they have found the problem for which the respective issue was created for to be fixed by the changes in the pull request or not.
+  - Gain the eternal gratitude of everyone in the Backdrop community! ❤️

 Each submodule is named `issue_1234`, where `1234` is the issue number of the [core issue](https://github.com/backdrop/backdrop-issues/issues) the module is